michep/snap-plugin-processor-maptag/README.md

 The intention of this plugin is to add tags to metrics based on regexp lookup over particular command or script execution output.

 The plugin can be configured by following parameters:
 - `cmd` - command to execute.
+Required parameter.
 - `arg[0..9]` - arguments to command.
+Optional parameters.
 - `regex` - regular expression to process command output.
 Use golang [regexp syntax](https://github.com/google/re2/wiki/Syntax).
-This expression should contain named captioning groups for lookup and tags adding.
+This expression should contain named capturing groups for lookup and tags adding.
+Required parameter.
 - `refgroup` - named capturing group in `regex` that will be used to lookup values.
+Required parameter.
 - `reftype` - which data use to lookup - tag values, metric static namespace element value or dynamic namespace element name; proper values are `tag`, `ns_value` and `ns_name`.
+Required parameter.
 - `refname` - metric `reftype`, which value will be searched in `refgroup` results.
+Required parameter.
+- `ttl` - plugin cache time-to-live, in minutes.
+After cache was created it will not be updated till this time period expire.
+Optional parameter, default value - 180m (3h).

 Notice: Special characters in regular expressions needs to be escaped.

 ### Examples
 In this example we run iostat collector, maptag processor and file publisher to write data into file.